 United Nations Conference on Trade and Development (UNCTAD)

 The TFSP was established to help developing and least-developed countries (LDCs) reform their trade facilitation practices in a manner consistent with the measures of the WTO Trade Facilitation Agreement (TFA), concluded at the 9th WTO Ministerial Conference in Bali, Indonesia in December 2013.

 To receive support under the Program, countries are expected to have demonstrated a strong commitment to implementing trade facilitation reforms in the areas covered by the WTO TFA.
 Moreover, the TFSP will prioritize assistance to countries with limited access to other donor support.
 Requests for technical assistance can be made directly to the Trade Facilitation Support Program or through WBG offices and partners.

-There are two main components to the TFSP approach - technical assistance and knowledge, learning and management.
+There are two main components to the TFSP approach - technical assistance and knowledge, learning and measurement.

-The program helps developing countries reform trade facilitation laws, procedures, processes and systems in a manner consistent with the WTO TFA.
-The main areas of intervention include:
+The Program helps developing countries reform trade facilitation laws, procedures, processes, systems and consultative mechanisms within the context of the provisions of the WTO TFA.

 With an aim of creating and sustaining reform momentum, TFSP places emphasis on rapid response-type interventions.
 Additionally, the Program can finance selected interventions that are not specifically covered by the TFA, but which support its purpose of creating more open trade regimes and achieving greater impact.

 We support countries to learn from their experiences, monitor and measure success.
 This includes the promotion of implementation and early ratification of the TFA, often in partnership with the WTO and other partners.

 Some of the knowledge activities we have implemented include: